marco89/Woofer/README.md

 Contributing

-If you'd like to contribute to Woofer, we welcome your pull requests and issue reports.
+If you'd like to contribute to Woofer, I'd welcome your pull requests and issue reports.
 Feel free to fork the repository, make your changes, and submit a pull request.
 Please follow Symfony's coding standards and provide a clear description of your changes.
 -------------------------
 License